eclipse-tractusx/bpdm/docs/developer/README.md

 ## Application Code Guide

 Our [application code guide](application-code-guide.md) explains how we design and organize the request-handling code in BPDM services — the layering, the models, and the binding rules to follow when writing create/update logic.

+## Code Documentation Guide

+Our [code documentation guide](documentation-guide.md) sets out what earns a comment and what does not — class and method contracts, when a design rationale is warranted, and the things we deliberately leave undocumented.

 ## Testing Guide